ThomasGaubert/zephyr/README.md

 As an added bonus, the project is open source and works with all OpenVR HMDs!

 ## Usage
-This project is still under development, but works in its current state (check out the disclaimer above).
 To get things up and running:

  1. Download and install SteamVR
  2. Connect and setup your OpenVR HMD (Vive, Oculus Rift, etc.)
- 3. Clone this repo
- 4. Run `npm run dev` within the `desktop` directory
+ 3. Download and install the [latest version of the desktop application](https://github.com/ThomasGaubert/zephyr/releases/latest)
- 5. Download the Android app from the [Play Store](https://play.google.com/store/apps/details?id=com.texasgamer.zephyr)
+ 4. Download and install the Android app from the [Play Store](https://play.google.com/store/apps/details?id=com.texasgamer.zephyr)
- 6. Follow directions within the desktop application to connect the app
+ 5. Follow directions within the desktop application to connect the app

-Expect this process to be streamlined in the future.

 *More documentation coming soon...*